MicrosoftDocs/sdk-api/sdk-api-src/content/wmsdkidl/nf-wmsdkidl-iwmdrmreader-individualize.md

 ## -description

+\[The feature associated with this page, [Windows Media Format 11 SDK](/windows/win32/wmformat/windows-media-format-11-sdk), is a legacy feature.
+It has been superseded by [Source Reader](/windows/win32/medfound/source-reader) and [Sink Writer](/windows/win32/medfound/sink-writer). **Source Reader** and **Sink Writer** have been optimized for Windows 10 and Windows 11.
+Microsoft strongly recommends that new code use **Source Reader** and **Sink Writer** instead of **Windows Media Format 11 SDK**, when possible.
+Microsoft suggests that existing code that uses the legacy APIs be rewritten to use the new APIs if possible.\]

 <p class="CCE_Message">[<b>Individualize</b> is available for use in the operating systems specified in the Requirements section.
 It may be altered or unavailable in subsequent versions.
 Instead, use <a href="https://www.microsoft.com/PlayReady/">Microsoft PlayReady</a>.
 ]